-- h. become personally and professionally equipped as reflective practitioners in a relational therapy; equipped to use a coherent framework that integrates various psychotherapeutic traditions in a way that is most helpful for the client's current situation. - i. gain insight into healthy and disordered human functioning through reflection on theoretical resources of Christian theology and the psychotherapeutic traditions, through group interaction, and through their own personal counselling. - j. be able to reflect critically on their counselling practice, including working with diversity of identity (culture, values and worldview) in the social context. - k. be familiar with the BACP Ethical Framework and adhere to its principles and guidelines; - Be able to reflect critically to a high academic standard on the counselling task in the context of both group and individual supervision, and through study of theoretical insights provided both by Christian theology and relevant psycho-social study; - m. be able to work within BACP (and so SCoPEd) framework of professional competencies - n. be equipped to work towards accreditation by the relevant professional bodies.
+- h. become personally and professionally equipped as reflective practitioners in a relational therapy; equipped to use a coherent framework that integrates various psychotherapeutic traditions in a way that is most helpful for the client's current situation. - i. gain insight into healthy and disordered human functioning through reflection on theoretical resources of Christian theology and the psychotherapeutic traditions, through group interaction, and through their own personal counselling. - j. be able to reflect critically on their counselling practice, including working with diversity of identity (culture, values and worldview) in the social context. - k. be familiar with the BACP Ethical Framework and adhere to its principles and guidelines; - I. Be able to reflect critically to a high academic standard on the counselling task in the context of both group and individual supervision, and through study of theoretical insights provided both by Christian theology and relevant psycho-social study; - m. be able to work within BACP (and so SCoPEd) framework of professional competencies - n. be equipped to work towards accreditation by the relevant professional bodies.
 Overall BACP requires 450 hours of clinical practice for personal accreditation.

 12. Programme structure (levels, modules, credits and progression requirements)

 12. 1 Overall structure of the programme

-Level 4 (Year 1): Cert Level 4 (Year 1): Certificate HE Theology & Counselling
+Level 4 (Year 1): Certificate HE Theology & Counselling

 120 credits

 TH4001 Introduction to the New Testament

 10 credits

 TH4002 Introduction to the Old Testament

 10 credits

 TH4005 Introduction to Doctrine

 10 credits

 TH4006 Introduction to Theology

 10 credits

 TC4750 Relational Theory 1

+Te 1736 Relational Theory 2

 30 credits

 TC4752 Relational Practice 1

-30 credits
+30 credits TC4754 Relational Growth 1

-TC4754 Relational Growth 1
+1C4/34 Relational Growth 1

 20 credits

-20 credits Certificate HE Theology & Counselling
+L20 credits

-ear 1 - Theology
+Year 1 - Theology

 TH4001 Introduction to the New Testament

 10 credits

 TH4002 Introduction to the Old Testament

 10 credits

 TH4005 Introduction to Doctrine

 10 credits

 TH4006 Introduction to Theology

 10 credits

-Total year 1 credits: : 40
+Total year 1 credits: 40

-Year 2 - Counselling !
+Year 2 - Counselling

 TC4750 Relational Theory 1

 30 credits

 TC4752 Relational Practice 1

 30 credits

 TC4754 Relational Growth 1

 20 credits

+Total year 2 credits: 80

-12.2 Levels and modules Level 4 - Cert HE
+12.2 Levels and modules

+Level 4 - Cert HE

+COMPULSORY OPTIONAL PROGRESSION REQUIREMENTS

 Students must take all of the following: None 120 credits

 TC4750 Relational Theory 1

 TC4752 Relational Practice 1

 TC4754 Relational Growth 1

 TH4001 Introduction to the New Testament

 TH4002 Introduction to the Old Testament

 TH4005 Introduction to Doctrine

 TH4006 Introduction to Theology